 About the Screen Flow Template

-By thinking visually about what your customers are looking at, you can communicate with internal teams, stakeholders, and clients about the decisions you’ve made.
-You can also use a screen flow to find new opportunities to make the user experience frictionless and free of frustration from start to end.
+Use the Screen Flow Template to find new opportunities to make the user experience frictionless and free of frustration from start to end.

 Keep reading to learn more about screen flows.